All Episodes

 Since we're talking about Senator McCain, he did display some courage today on the floor of the Senate.

-And if uh McCain doesn't do that, then Bush can go this all the way out till September when Petraeus is supposed to report.
+And if McCain doesn't do that, then Bush can go this all the way out till September when Petraeus is supposed to report.

 This fight is about Iraq, but not about Iraq alone.

-It's greater than that and more important still about whether America still has the political courage to fight for victory or whether we will settle for defeat with all of the terrible things that accompany it.
+It's greater than that, and more important still, about whether America still has the political courage to fight for victory or whether we will settle for defeat with all of the terrible things that accompany it.

 We cannot walk away gracefully from defeat in this war.

-General Petraeus and his commanders believe that they have a strategy that can over time lead to success in Iraq.
+General Petraeus and his commanders believe that they have a strategy that can, over time, lead to success in Iraq.

-The time necessary to see whether their efforts can succeed, and the political courage to support them in their work.
+They asked just two things of us: the time necessary to see whether their efforts can succeed and the political courage to support them in their work.

 I believe we should give them both.

-Oh, he's coming out strong on this and uh remaining consistent, which I applaud, and many as well of you should too, in the support uh that Senator McCain here continues to show for the cause and for General Petraeus.
+Oh, he's coming out strong on this and remaining consistent, which I applaud, and many as well of you should too, in the support that Senator McCain here continues to show for the cause and for General Petraeus.

 Again, the answer to why the Democrats don't want to wait till September is because they can't afford for the report to come out and say it's working.

-Uh McCain also said this.
+McCain also said this.

-I know that Senators are tired of this war, tired of the mounting death toll, tired of the many mistakes we've made in this war, and the great effort it requires to reverse them.
+I know that senators are tired of this war, tired of the mounting death toll, tired of the many mistakes we've made in this war and the great effort it requires to reverse them.

 I understand this fatigue.

-And yet I maintain that we as elected leaders with a duty to our people and the security of their nation.
+And yet I maintain that we as elected leaders with a duty to our people and the security of their nation cannot let fatigue dictate our policies.

 Would we find similar courage on the Democrat side of the aisle?